-Distribution: East of the Cascades, British Columbia to California, east to South Dakota and Colorado.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains and northern Great Plains.

 Habitat: Swampy places in the valleys and foothills; tolerant of alkali.